Joe Paterson (baseball): College career and minor leagues

-After graduating from McMinnville High School in McMinnville, OR, Paterson started his college career at Linfield College in 2005 and then transferred to Oregon State for his sophomore and junior seasons.
+After graduating from McMinnville High School in McMinnville, Oregon, Paterson started his college career at Linfield College in 2005 and then transferred to Oregon State for his sophomore and junior seasons.
 Paterson played for the 2006 and 2007 Oregon State Beavers baseball teams.
 In 2006, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 In 2007, he was pitching and recorded the final out over the University of North Carolina to win the 2007 NCAA College World Series.

-Paterson was drafted by the San Francisco Giants in the 10th round of the 2007 Major League Baseball Draft.
+Paterson was drafted by the San Francisco Giants in the 10th round of the 2007 Major League Baseball draft.
 After signing, he made 13 relief appearances for AZL Giants and Short-Season Salem-Keizer Volcanoes in his first minor league season.
 In 2008 Paterson made 54 relief outings for Class A Augusta and Class A Advanced San Jose.
 In 2009, he was an Eastern League All-Star after a solid season with the AA Connecticut Defenders and after finishing a successful 2010 campaign for the AAA Fresno Grizzlies of the Pacific Coast League, Paterson was selected by the Giants to play for the Scottsdale Scorpions in the Arizona Fall League.

 Professional career

 Arizona Diamondbacks

-During the 2010-11 offseason, Paterson was selected by the Arizona Diamondbacks in the first round of the 2010 Rule 5 Draft (third overall pick).
+During the 2010–11 offseason, Paterson was selected by the Arizona Diamondbacks in the first round of the 2010 Rule 5 Draft (third overall pick).
 Paterson made the Diamondbacks' 2011 Opening Day 25 man roster as a middle relief pitcher.
 He made his MLB debut on April 2, 2011, in Denver, Colorado against the Rockies where he faced two batters without giving up a run in the 8th inning.
 Paterson would not give up a single run until a May 21 game against the Minnesota Twins.
 Paterson would earn his first career loss in a June 5 game against the Washington Nationals.
 He would give up three hits and two walks only then to give up five earned runs in just one inning.
 He wound up pitching in 62 games for the D'Backs in 2011, registering a 2.91 ERA.

 From 2012 to 2014, Paterson only appeared in a total of 11 games for the Diamondbacks, pitching mostly in the minors throughout those seasons.

 Paterson was outrighted off the Diamondbacks roster on October 7, 2014.